rebazp/P3Quizgame/README.md

 ## Features

-This game have two features.
-One where the player will choose one out of 4 options for every option that appears.
+This game has two features.
+One where the player will choose one out of four options for every option that appears.
 The second feature is where the result will appear, the correct answers and ask the player if he/she want's to play again.

 ### Existing Features

 - __The Game Area__

-This is where the player will have to choose one out of 4 options.
+This is where the player will have to choose one out of four options.

 ![Game](media/quiz-start.jpg)

 - __The Result Area__

 This is where the correct answer and player guesses are displayed.
 The score is displayed in percentage and the player is asked to play again.
-The playeer will have to type Yes or No.
+The player will have to type Yes or No.

 ![Game](media/quiz-finish.jpg)